stephenwolfe1/kafka-scripts/README.md

 - **loops.sh**
 Simple bash loop that can be modified with any kafka management command
 ## Other considerations
-- The kuberenetes pod can be deployed with environment variables for the default kafka and zookeeper clusters, and then changed as needed once exec'd into the pod.
+- The kubernetes pod can be deployed with environment variables for the default kafka and zookeeper clusters, and then changed as needed once exec'd into the pod.
 - Docker environment required to run the commands or use the kafka client pattern
 - Zookeeper and Kafka commands can very based on the cluster version, adjusting the docker tag for cp-kafka to an older version that matches the cluster they are been executed against can be helpful.